koenstrien/ignitioncomputing/_services/research-software.md

         <div class="service-details mb-40">
             <h3>Research software is our specialty</h3>
             <p>Our team members have advanced degrees, PhD and/or MSc, in the fields of (computational) physics and mathematics.
 We have developed state-of-the-art physics simulation and analysis tools and know the ins and outs of scientific software, data processing and analysis.</p>
             <p>We have extensive experience with Computational Fluid Dynamics and Magnetohydrodynamics, using non-linear MHD codes like <a href="">JOREK</a>.
-We have contributed to <a href="{% link _posts/news/2022-09-27-ITER-Framework-Service-Contract.md %}">modelling</a> and <a href ="{% link _posts/news/2022-08-31-ITER-Persistent-Actor-Framework.md %}">simulation</a> projects for for <a href="https://www.iter.org/">ITER</a>.
+We are contributing to <a href="{% link _posts/news/2022-09-27-ITER-Framework-Service-Contract.md %}">modelling</a> and <a href ="{% link _posts/news/2022-08-31-ITER-Persistent-Actor-Framework.md %}">simulation</a> projects for for <a href="https://www.iter.org/">ITER</a>.
 Besides our fusion focus, we have developped tools for other physics applications such as glass making.</p>
 	    <p>
 	    We are available to help you improve your research and scientific software.
 	    </p>